 One of the gardening challenges many folks face is not from plants that won't grow, but those that won't stop growing when they reach their ideal size.
 This is where a good pair of pruning shears will come in handy.
 Whether you choose bypass shears (which work like scissors) or anvil shears (which have a pinching function) both can cut branches up to 3/4" in diameter.
 Just look for pruning sheers made with fully hardened steel, which can be resharpened, and a non-stick blade coating.
-The Fiskars 9124 Professional Bypass Pruners ($19.21 with free shipping, a low by $2) features adjustable blade tension that gives the user increased control over desired cutting force and precision.
-And since this is 2013, shears also come in left-handed models.
-The Felco F9 Left Handed 5-1/4" Bypass Pruners ($47.99 with $4.99 s&h, a low by $1) will make a difference for left-handed gardeners!
+The Fiskars 9124 Smooth Action Bypass Pruners ($7.99 with $4.35 s&h, a low by $5) features durable "fully hardened" steel blades, and a softgrip handle for comfort.

 Unlike pruning shears, lopping shears are longer-handled and designed to cut larger branches up to 1 1/4" in diameter.
 They too come in bypass and anvil configurations, the former featuring a hooked blade to hold the branch in place so it doesn't slip away while being cut.
 Longer handles increase leverage and make for cleaner cuts, which can make a difference in the health of your plants.
-The Gilmour 25 AT Gear-Driven Anvil Lopping Shears ($27.99 with free shipping, a low by $13) have a 1 1/4" diameter capacity, use gears to triple the force of the cut, and have telescoping aluminum handles to extend the tool's reach.
+The Gilmour 25 AT Gear-Driven Anvil Lopping Shears ($27.99 with free shipping with Amazon Prime, a low by $13) have a 1 1/4" diameter capacity, use gears to triple the force of the cut, and have telescoping aluminum handles to extend the tool's reach.

 To tame even larger limbs, you'll need a bow saw: a simple C-shaped saw with a blade that spans the open end of the "C." You could spring for a chain saw if you have a lot of timber to cut, but for occasional use this tool is the ticket.
 Look for a hardened carbon steel blade for long life, and keep it oiled between uses to reduce rusting.
-The Fiskars 7031 30" Bow Saw ($15.92 with free shipping, a low by $3) boasts an aforementioned hardened carbon steel blade, a lightweight tubular steel frame, and comes with a lifetime warranty.
+The Fiskars 7031 30" Bow Saw ($11.66 with free shipping, a low by $7) boasts an aforementioned hardened carbon steel blade, a lightweight tubular steel frame, and comes with a lifetime warranty.

 Hand or Whisk Rake

 The hand rake is the small version of the fan rake and is used to move soil and chase down weeds.
 It combs through soil like your fingers do through hair.
 Look for a rake with steel tines ("teeth") that spring back completely when spread, and a handle that fits your grip.
-The Lewis Lifetime Tools WHR-6 Yard Butler Whisk Rake ($14.99 with free in-store pickup, a low by $3) has a durable, all-steel construction, a cushioned grip, and at 18", extends your reach to maximize efficiency.
+The Lewis Lifetime Tools WHR-6 Yard Butler Whisk Rake ($16.97 with free in-store pickup, a low by $3) has a durable, all-steel construction, a cushioned grip, and at 18", extends your reach to maximize efficiency.
 It also carries a lifetime warranty.

 Scuffle or Stirrup Hoe

 This lesser-known tool is brilliant for keeping your garden weed-free with minimal effort.
 The bottom of the hollow rectangular blade, shaped like a stirrup, slips beneath the surface when used in a push-pull action, cutting young weeds off at the waist.
 Look for a stirrup hoe with a steel blade (rather than aluminum) for an extended tool shed life.
-The Ace Scuffle Stirrup Hoe ($20.99 with free in-store pickup, a low by $3) has a 1" double-edged blade and a hardwood handle.
+The Ace Scuffle Stirrup Hoe ($21.99 with free in-store pickup, a low by $2) has a 1" double-edged blade and a hardwood handle.

 These 10 gardening tools may each last a lifetime, so shop wisely.
 The result of your smart shopping and diligent labor could result in something delicious, fragrant, and beautiful.
-Certainly that's worth a modest investment in gardening tools.Note that this feature has been updated since it was originally published last year.
+Certainly that's worth a modest investment in gardening tools.